unity3d-jp/MeshSync/Documentation~/en/Preferences.md

 Use the Preferences window to install [MeshSyncDCCPlugins](https://github.com/Unity-Technologies/MeshSyncDCCPlugins) in supported DCC Tools.
-When this tab is opened for the first time, it automatically detects DCC tools which have been installed in their default locations automatically and display them inside the tab.
+When this window is opened for the first time, it automatically detects DCC tools which have been installed in their default locations automatically and display them inside the window.

 ![Preferences](../images/Preferences.png)